On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Preliminaries

-In the present subsection, we recall the representation theory of the semi-simple algebraic group of type $G_2$.
-We need the representation theory when we compute cohomologies of homogeneous vector bundles using Borel-Bott-Weil theorem in Section \ref{tilting Abuaf-Ueda}.
+Here we recall the representation theory of the semi-simple algebraic group of type $G_2$, since we need this to compute cohomologies of homogeneous vector bundles using the Borel--Bott--Weil theorem in Section~\ref{tilting Abuaf--Ueda}.